 9.10 Enforcement.
 The Parties agree that irreparable damage shall occur in the event that any provision of this Agreement is not performed in accordance with the terms hereof, and that the Parties shall be entitled to specific performance of all terms, in addition to other remedies at law or in equity.
 In addition to the foregoing, the Parties agree in contract if the Town has issued a written notice pursuant to Section 9.9 above and the Owner has not commenced cure as required therein, or has not initiated the arbitration process as provided for in Section 9.11 below, the Town shall have the authority to withhold building permits and/or certificates of occupancy, as most directly applicable, for any building or phase of the Project until such time as the Owner has addressed its failure to perform to the Town’s reasonable satisfaction.
 Commencement of Arbitration shall operate as to stay the authority of the Town to demand payment or to withhold building permits or certificates of occupancy for any building or phase of the Project until such time as Arbitration is completed.
 Notwithstanding the foregoing, in the event that the Town determines any action or inaction by Owner or its agents, or any condition or activity on the Property constitutes an immediate and urgent risk to public health and safety, and to which concern Owner, after actual notice, refuses or fails to take immediate action, the Town may commence appropriate remedial judicial action.

-9.11 Arbitration.

-(a) All disputes which may arise between the Owner and the Town out of or in relation to or in connection with this Agreement including without limitation, the determination of an event of default under the Agreement, shall be finally settled by personal or virtual arbitration in Worcester County, Massachusetts, in accordance with the applicable rules of JAMS Arbitration Service, Boston Massachusetts.
-Designation of a single Arbitrator shall be by mutual agreement of the parties, made within 30 days of the submission of a case for determination, failing which each party agrees that the matter shall be determined by one Arbitrator Selected by JAMS.
-The decision of such arbitration, including an award of monetary damages, shall be binding on both parties, and a judgment on an award rendered shall be entered pursuant to paragraph (b).
-The parties agree to proceed with the arbitration process in a cooperative and timely manner.
-The cost of arbitration shall be paid by the non-prevailing party.

-(b) Exclusive jurisdiction over entry of judgment on any arbitration award rendered pursuant to paragraph (a) or over any dispute, action or suit arising therefrom shall be in any court of appropriate subject matter jurisdiction located Worcester County and the parties by this Agreement expressly subject themselves to the personal jurisdiction of said court for the entry of any such judgment and for the resolution of any dispute, action, or suit arising in connection with the entry of such judgment while reserving all rights to appeal.

-(c) Notwithstanding anything to the contrary set forth in subsections (a) and (b) immediately above, any and all disputes which arise during the local permitting process and are within the subject matter authority of the Planning Board, Conservation Commission or Zoning Board of Appeals, are not subject to the Arbitration process required in this Agreement.
-Both the Town and Owner specifically retain all statutory, legal and equitable rights of judicial review and intervention in connection with such local permitting.